somleng/somleng-scfm/docs/GETTING_STARTED.md

 }
 ```

-Note that the callout has been initialized, but not yet started.
-We could start the callout now, but it has not yet been populated so it wouldn't initiate any calls.
-So before we do that let's go and populate the callout first.

-Note you can also list, show, update, filter and delete callouts similar to contacts.
-See the [REST API Reference](https://github.com/somleng/somleng-scfm/blob/master/docs/REST_API_REFERENCE.md) for more details
+Note that the callout's status is initialized.
+This is the initial state for a callout.
+Callouts can be either initialized, running, paused or stopped.
+More on this later.

 ## Populating a Callout

+Right now our callout isn't very interesting.
+Let's change that by populating our callout with contacts.

+### Create a Callout Population

-In order to populate a callout we create a callout population.
+In order to populate a callout we create what's called callout population.
 This will allow us to preview the contacts that will be called before actually queuing the population process.
-Let's go ahead and do that using the [REST API](https://github.com/somleng/somleng-scfm/blob/master/docs/REST_API_REFERENCE.md)

-Note the url in the command below `/api/callouts/1/callout_populations`.
+Take notice of the url in the command below `/api/callouts/1/callout_populations`.
 Here `1` is the id of the callout created in the previous step.
+We are creating a callout population for the callout with the id `1`.

 ```
 $ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -XPOST http://scfm:3000/api/callouts/1/callout_populations | jq'
 ```

-Sample Response:
+You should see something like:

 ```json
 {